richjjoh/richjjoh.github.io/_posts/2022-06-30-vyos-image-upgrade.md

 Rather than worrying about picking out the most recent build from the list, we can use the following link to automatically get the lastest nightly build.

 https://s3-us.vyos.io/rolling/current/vyos-rolling-latest.iso

-# Updating

-This isn't a best practice guide, its merely what I do.

-Check disk space - I want atleast 10GB free, just to safe.
-Images are about 400MB, but I want some wiggle room.
-Check current version - Just so I know, as we're using "vyos-rolling-latest.iso" its nice to have a record of where I was.
-Crack on and grow some balls.

 # Checking the current version